luojiahai/luojiahai.github.io/docs/about.md

 I am a software developer currently based in Melbourne, Australia.
 I graduated from the University of Melbourne with an advanced degree in computer science.
 I am currently working at REA Group, which owns realestate.com.au, Australia's leading property website.

-Drawing from my industry experience, I excel in full-stack software development and site reliability engineering, specializing in Python, Java, TypeScript, Node.js, React, Docker, and Amazon Web Services (AWS).
+Drawing from my industry experience, I excel in full-stack software development and site reliability engineering.
 Outside of work, I do some side projects on artificial intelligence and machine learning.